 Dad talks about leaving a legacy, and Mom says that even if the oil she is choosing is “not the best choice” that she has still done something positive…

 Unfortunately, using essential oils around young children is not all sunshine and roses.
-Due to the high concentration of essential oils, there can be serious adverse consequences to using essential oils without diluting.
+Due to essential oils being highly concentrated, there can be serious adverse consequences to using essential oils – especially when applied without diluting.
 Children are particularly sensitive to aroma and products applied to the skin.
 A child’s immune system takes years to fully develop, making them less able to deal with the adverse effects which may arise when concentrated products are placed on the skin without dilution.

 Although it’s generally recommended to avoid using essential oils with young children, even older children can react negatively to some essential oils when inhaled.

 For example, Eucalyptus and certain chemotypes of Rosemary should be avoided on children under age 10, and Peppermint for children under age 6 due to the possibility of slowed respiration caused by 1,8-cineole and menthol, respectively.
 It should not be used topically or inhaled.
 Read more about those and other essential oils in our Essential Oil SINGLES Safety Files or Essential Oil Profiles in the UEOS Library.